kunhwiko/concepts/systems/Kubernetes/7-extensibility.md

 ##### Probes
 ```
 Liveness Probes
+   a) defines what it means for a container to be alive
-   a) kubelets have basic restart policies if a container process crashes, but it might not be sufficient
+   b) kubelets have basic restart policies if a container process crashes, but it might not be sufficient
-   b) allows you to define what it means for a container to be alive

 Readiness Probes
+   a) defines what it means for a container to be ready
-   a) container may be up, but dependent services might still be unavailable (requests should not be received during this time)
+   b) container may be up, but necessary dependencies might still be unavailable (requests should not be received during this time)
-   b) when readiness probe fails for a container, the pod hosting the container is temporarily removed
+   c) when readiness probe fails for a container, the pod hosting the container is temporarily removed
-   c) ensures requests don't flood a pod with requests it cannot process
+   d) ensures requests don't flood a pod with requests it cannot process
 ```

 ##### Probe Examples